 Consequently, there are constitutional implications to any assertion that the jury cannot be told that it is the “conscience of the community” because that would be tantamount to denying its inherent constitutional function.

 The Kentucky Supreme Court has upheld all references to the “conscience of the community” and has recognized the right of counsel to remind the jury that they are the “Conscience of the Community.”
-Kentucky jurisprudence is clear that the role of the jury is held in high esteem and should not be limited except in clear circumstance.
+Kentucky jurisprudence is clear that the role of the jury is held in high esteem and should not be limited except in clear circumstances.
 14 Ky.
 Prac.
 Trial Practice Section 7:40, this argument is proposed: “[i]t is now time for you jurors to retire to the jury room to deliberate.
-As you do so, you must think not only of the impact this evidence and this case will have on the parties, but on our community as whole.
+As you do so, you must think not only of the impact this evidence and this case will have on the parties but on our community as a whole.
 I tell you that by our verdict you will speak for this community and the feelings of this community about such conduct.
 You jurors are the conscience.”

 Kentucky case law, as well as case law in every state, tells us that the jury is the Conscience of the Community and it is appropriate for trial lawyers to remind the jury of this.
-Look to Kentucky case law and you will find many gems that are useful to defend statements you make in your closing arguments acknowledging, educating and empowering the jury in their role as the Conscience of the Community against defense motions in limine and objections on such grounds as undue prejudice and “Golden Rule” arguments which inevitably arise.
+Look to Kentucky case law and you will find many gems that are useful to defend statements you make in your closing arguments acknowledging, educating, and empowering the jury in their role as the Conscience of the Community against defense motions in limine and objections on such grounds as undue prejudice and “Golden Rule” arguments which inevitably arise.